Types of verbena: overview of the most beautiful verbena varieties

 Verbena species and varieties at a glance

 To make it easier to choose the right verbena variety for your own garden, we have put together a small selection of the most beautiful verbena species and varieties.
-The best known is certainly common verbena (Verbena officinalis), which is used in medicine.
-Many other species, however, are more attractive because of their ornamental value for the garden.
+The best known is certainly the common verbena (Verbena officinalis), which is used in medicine.
+Many other species, however, are more attractive because of their ornamental value in the garden.

 Flower Food, 1.5kg